Scrum

 Summary

-Basically scrum keeps your teem from working on multiple projects at the same time, being segregated by defined rolls (which solves the John got it by a bus dilemma and we have no idea how to do what he does), keeps you from making software that isn’t tested or documented, and should help you achieve the end goal of shipping code that will be of a higher quality then if you didn’t use scrum.
+Basically scrum keeps your team from working on multiple projects at the same time, being segregated by defined rolls (which solves the John got it by a bus dilemma and we have no idea how to do what he does), keeps you from making software that isn’t tested or documented, and should help you achieve the end goal of shipping code that will be of a higher quality then if you didn’t use scrum.

 Start by reading the Scrum Primer if you want to learn even more about scrum.